tkeller90/tkeller90/README.md

 - 👋 Hi, I’m @tkeller90, Tegan.
-- 👀 I’m interested in fine art, painting, digital art, animation, and learning more about designing and developmenting games.
+- 👀 I’m interested in painting, digital art, animation, and learning more about designing and developmenting games.
-- 🌱 I’m currently learning creative coding at UMontana! :)
+- 🌱 I’m currently learning media arts and sciences at Arizona State University! :)
 - 💞️ I’m looking to collaborate on TBA.
 - 📫 How to reach me @tkeller90, teganraekeller@gmail.com